siliconehuntsman/mc401/README.md

 4. Open asset again, now auto-discovery option should become available

 ## Field names
-The MC401 understands the following field names (in bold below).
+The MC401 understands the following field names (in bold).
 The names and descriptions are based on fields defined in MultiCal 401 Technical Description by Kalstrump
-1. Response field to request number 1
+1. Response field to request number 1:
    * **Energy** - Accumulated energy
    * **Volume** - Volume
    * **Hours** - Hours